CtheSky/PinBall/README.md

 # Pinball Constructor
-This is a pinball game which allows you to create your own scenes.
-It has several basic construct blocks and provides a flexible and easy way to build your own pinball game.
+Construct your own pinball game and play with it.
+There're several basic construct blocks and it's easy & flexible to build.

 # Basic construct blocks
+Dynamic blocks are effected by gravity while Static blocks are not.
 - Rectangle (Static/Dynamic)
 - Circle (Static/Dynamic)
 - Triangle (Static/Dynamic)